 Do I need a referral to be seen at Western Michigan Urological Associates?

-You do not need to first be seen by another physician.
-Self-referrals are always welcome.
+Ask Your Primary Care Provider for a Referral.
 We accept most major insurances, but you should confirm coverage and eligibility prior to scheduling your appointment.

 With which physician should I make my appointment?